 If you earn income from a property you own, you may need to register with HMRC and pay tax on your earnings.
-In this blog, we’ll guide you through the taxes you need to pay, and the types of tax allowances you may be able to claim against your property rental income.
+In this blog, we’ll guide you through the taxes you need to pay and allowances you may be able to claim against your tax bill for property rental income.

 You may need to declare your property income depending on how much you earn, and how you earn it.